adamcovamichaela/english-for-designers/04-voice-tone/voice-tone-worksheet.md

 ## Writing Style

-I hope it is right to talk about my writing style.
+I am not sure if we are supposed to write about our own writing style.
+So I hope that we are.
 I've read that article about copying or stealing and I was inspired of what I could write about.

 ## Voice